bm2-lab/PerturBase/README.md

 ### Description

 We present PerturBase, the most comprehensive database designed for the analysis and visualization of single-cell perturbation datasets (http://www.perturbase.cn/).
-PerturBase collects 122 datasets from 46 publicly research studies, covering 115 single-modal and 7 multi-modal datasets that include 24,254 genetic and 230 chemical perturbations from about approximately 5 million cells.
+PerturBase collects 122 datasets from 46 publicly research studies, covering 115 single-modal and 7 multi-modal datasets that include 24,254 genetic and 230 chemical perturbations from approximately 5 million cells.

 **To demonstrate the readability, reusability, and reproducibility of our single-cell perturbation data preprocess and analysis workflow, we provided a demo case.**